jimratliff/GenoMac-system/docs/what_hypervisor_does.md

 # What Hypervisor does
-- The Hypervisor keeps track of state across time and within a session
+- [The Hypervisor keeps track of state across time and within a session#the-hypervisor-keeps-track-of-state-across-time-and-within-a-session)
 - [The programmatically implemented settings](#the-programmatically-implemented-settings)

 ## The Hypervisor keeps track of state across time and within a session